This Cyber Monday Envato Tuts+ courses will be reduced to just $3. Don't miss out.

 Over the years I’ve slowly built a nice collection of crest-based artwork in my portfolio.
 At any one time I usually have a commission on my table that’s derived from a client asking, "Can you do your cresty thing."
 This can range from overly detailed pieces with lots of intricate vectors weaving in and out of each other, or clean and minimal marks.
-No matter which route however, there are a few principles that underlie each of my creations.
-Which brings me nicely to this tutorial…

 I’m going to walk you through, from sketch to finished vector file, creating a crest and the techniques I use to vectorize them successfully.
 I will start with the basics on Bézier curve manipulation so if you are more advanced Adobe Illustrator user, please bear with me.
 We’ll move from creating the main shapes, to adding details in white, and you’ll see how you can create depth and interest to vectors using a limited a palette.
 We’ll then move on to manipulating the objects using the Pathfinder.
 Which, once mastered, gives you a killer skill.